Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 ## Reference Data data

 Now that the Reference Data tables exist they will need to be populated.
-It is recommended that where possible that the Production environment values are specified (as these will be deployed to all environments).
+It is recommended that where possible that the Production environment values are specified (as these are intended to be deployed to all environments).

 These values (database rows) are specified using YAML.
-For brevity in this document, copy the data for the above tables **only** (for now) from [`RefData.yaml`](../My.Hr.Database/Data/RefData.yaml) replacing the contents of the prefilled `RefData.yaml` within the `Data` folder.
+For brevity in this document, copy the data for the above tables **only** (for now) from [`RefData.yaml`](../My.Hr.Database/Data/RefData.yaml) replacing the contents of the prefilled `RefData.yaml` within the `My.Hr.Database/Data` folder.

 <br/>

 ## Reference Data query

-To support the requirement to query the Reference Data values from the database we will use Entity Framework to simplify.
-The Reference Data table configuration will be drive the EntityFramework .NET (C#) model code-generation via the `EfModel="true"` option.
+To support the requirement to query the Reference Data values from the database we will use Entity Framework (EF) to simplify.
+The Reference Data table configuration will drive the EF .NET (C#) model code-generation via the `EfModel="true"` option.

 Remove all existing configuration from `My.Hr.Database.xml` and replace.
+Each table configuration is referencing the underlying table and schema, then requesting an EF model is created for all related columns found within the database. _Beef_ will query the database to infer the columns during code-generation to ensure it "understands" the latest configuration.

 ``` XML
 <?xml version="1.0" encoding="utf-8" ?>